Even Though We're Adults

 Even Though We're Adults (おとなになっても, Otona ni Nattemo) is a Japanese yuri manga written and illustrated by Takako Shimura.
 It was serialized in Kodansha's Kiss magazine from March 2019 to August 2023.
-A live-action television drama adaptation premiered in April 2025.
+A live-action television drama adaptation aired from April to July 2025.

 Plot

-When Ayano, an elementary school teacher in her thirties, runs into a friendly woman, Akari, at favourite bar, sparks begin to fly.
-As the night comes to a close, Ayano goes in for a kiss, however their new formed connection becomes far more complicated when Akari finds out that Ayano has a husband.
+When Ayano – an elementary school teacher in her 30s – runs into a friendly woman, Akari, at her favorite bar, sparks begin to fly.
+As the night ends, Ayano goes in to kiss Akari.
+However, their newly-formed relationship becomes even more complicated when Akari finds out that Ayano has a husband.

 Media

 Manga

 Written and illustrated by Takako Shimura, Even Though We're Adults was serialized in Kodansha's Kiss magazine from March 25, 2019, to August 24, 2023.
 The series was collected in ten tankōbon volumes from October 2019 to November 2023.

 The series is licensed for an English release in North America by Seven Seas Entertainment.